Transforming young lives in East Surrey

 - Substance Misuse

-The Life Change Fund will support a range of YMCA services and projects to address these needs and help young people build the resilience, belief and confidence to overcome the challenges they face.
+The Life Change Fund supports a range of YMCA services and projects to address these needs and help young people build the resilience, belief and confidence to overcome the challenges they face.

 Every young person needs a safe place to stay